Mass and width of $T_{c\bar c}(4020)$ in the developed Bethe-Salpeter theory: BS equation for bound state composed of two vector mesons

 \section{BS equation for bound state composed of two vector mesons}

 At low energy QCD, an important feature is the spontaneous breaking of chiral symmetry, and the quark-gluon coupling constant becomes very large.
-In the actual calculation perturbation theory is thoroughly inadequate and it is impossible to exactly solve BS equation from the QCD Lagrangian.
-Fortunately, based on the spontaneous breaking of chiral symmetry, the effective theory at low energy QCD has been constructed \cite{QTFII}.
-According to the effective theory at low energy QCD, non-vanishing vacuum condensate causes the spontaneous breaking of chiral symmetry, which leads to the appearance of Goldstone bosons.
-The current quark becomes constituent quark.
+Based on the spontaneous breaking of chiral symmetry, the effective theory at low energy QCD has been constructed \cite{QTFII}.
+According to the effective theory at low energy QCD, the vacuum state is not unique and non-vanishing vacuum quark condensate causes the spontaneous breaking of chiral symmetry, which leads to the appearance of Goldstone bosons.
+One can define the constituent quark fields, from which the Goldstone mode has been eliminated.
+The current quark fields can be written as the product of Goldstone boson fields and constituent quark fields.
 At low energy QCD, the effective interaction Lagrangian can be regarded as Lagrangian for the interaction of light mesons with constituent quarks.
+We emphasize that the constituent quark fields and light meson fields are the basic fields which appear in the effective interaction Lagrangian.
 In this paper, we investigate the light meson interaction with the light quarks in heavy mesons and the interaction Lagrangian for the coupling of constituent quark fields to light meson fields is \cite{mypaper6}

-From this effective interaction Lagrangian at low energy QCD, we have to consider that heavy meson is a bound state composed of a quark and an antiquark and investigate the interaction of light meson with constituent quarks in heavy meson.
+From this effective interaction Lagrangian, we have to consider that heavy meson is a bound state composed of a quark and an antiquark and investigate the interaction of light meson with constituent quarks in heavy meson.
+Besides, at low energy QCD we use the effective interaction Lagrangian for the coupling of constituent quark fields to light meson fields, and we employ perturbative QCD to deal with the interaction involving heavy quark, which is consistent with QCD.

-In this paper, we assume that resonance $X(4020)^+$ is an unstable molecular state $D^{*+}\bar{D}^{*0}$ with spin-parity quantum numbers $1^+$.
+In this paper, we assume that resonance $T_{c\bar c}(4020)^+$ is an unstable molecular state $D^{*+}\bar{D}^{*0}$ with spin-parity quantum numbers $1^+$.
 As mentioned in Sec. \ref{sec:DBST}, there are two steps to deal with this unstable system.
 As the first step, we investigate the stable bound state $D^{*+}\bar{D}^{*0}$, which is considered as the prepared state.
 As the second step, we study the time evolution of unstable system determined by the total Hamiltonian and obtain the correction for energy level of resonance due to decay channels.
 In this section, our attention is only focused on the bound state composed of two vector mesons.

 If a bound state with spin $j$ and parity $\eta_{P}$ is created by two Heisenberg vector fields with masses $M_1$ and $M_2$, respectively, its BS wave function is defined as

 where $P$ is the momentum of the bound state, $X=\eta_1x_1'+\eta_2x_2'$, $X'=x_1'-x_2'$ and $\eta_{1,2}=M_{1,2}/(M_1+M_2)$.
 Making the Fourier transformation, we obtain BS wave function in the momentum representation